Gendarmenmarkt

 The Gendarmenmarkt (Men-at-arms market) is a square in Berlin and the site of an architectural ensemble that includes the Berlin concert hall, along with the French and German Churches.
 In the centre of the square stands a monumental statue of poet Friedrich Schiller.
 The square was created by Johann Arnold Nering at the end of the seventeenth century as the Linden-Markt and reconstructed by Georg Christian Unger in 1773.
 The Gendarmenmarkt is named after a Prussian cuirassier regiment called the Gendarmen, which had stables at the square until 1773.

 During World War II, most of the buildings were badly damaged or destroyed.
-Today, all of them have been restored.
+They have all been restored.

 Origins

 The square was originally built in 1688.
 It was a marketplace and part of the city's Western expansion of Friedrichstadt, one of Berlin's emerging quarters.

 Französischer Dom

-The French Church (in German: Französischer Dom, where Dom refers to the "dome" and not to a cathedral.
+The French Cathedral (in German: Französischer Dom, where Dom refers to the "dome" and not to a cathedral.
 Neither the French nor the German Church was ever the seat of a bishop.
 The terminology is a relic of francophone Frederick the Great, who was instrumental in enhancing the Gendarmenmarkt) is the older of the two churches and was built by the Huguenot community between 1701 and 1705.
 It was modelled after the destroyed Huguenot church in Charenton-Saint-Maurice, France.
 The tower and porticoes, designed by Carl von Gontard, were added to the building in 1785.
 The French Church has a viewing platform, a restaurant and a Huguenot museum.